 Section 85 Rollover and Section 86 Estate Freeze

-The section 85 Rollover is a tax saving tool through which you are be able to transfer the assets of an unincorporated business to an incorporated company on a tax-deferred basis.
+The section 85 Rollover is a tax saving tool that allows you to transfer property to a Canadian corporation without incurring immediate tax consequences.
 An Estate Freeze allows you to “freeze” the corporation’s assets at either cost or fair market value so that any future growth in the value of these assets accrues to the next generation.

-The resulting benefit of the former is that tax is deferred until a second disposition later on in time thereby producing a tax benefit.
-The benefit of the latter is that the future growth of the value of the corporation will be taxed in the hands of the generation who will reap the benefit of the growth and not disproportionately in the business owner who fails to freeze his or her gain.
+The resulting benefit of the former is that tax is deferred until a second disposition later on in time, thereby producing a tax benefit.
+The benefit of the latter is that the future growth of the value of the corporation will be taxed in the hands of the generation who will reap the benefit of the growth, rather than the business owner’s.

 Section 85 Rollover

-Section 85 of the Income Tax Act (the “Act”) allows you to transfer property to a Canadian corporation without immediate tax consequences.
+Section 85 of the Income Tax Act (the “Act”) allows one to transfer property to a Canadian corporation without incurring immediate tax consequences.
 This technique is most commonly used when transferring the business or assets of a sole proprietor to a corporation.
-As a corporation is a separate legal entity, when an individual transfers an asset (say, their tools and machines) to the corporation, this triggers a tax because there is a disposition of the asset by the sole proprietor.
-A s.
-85 rollover is essentially a tool to neutralize the tax on the transfer and defer the payment of the gains tax until the second disposition of the asset or business later on down the road.
+As a corporation is a separate legal entity, when an individual transfers an asset (say, their tools and machines) to the corporation, this triggers a tax, as there is a disposition of the asset by the sole proprietor.
+A section 85 rollover is essentially a tool to neutralize the tax on the transfer and defer the payment of the gains tax until a second disposition at a later date.

-The transfer is often called a “rollover”, because it can take place at the cost of the property, thereby avoiding the immediate recognition of accrued gains.
+The transfer is often called a “rollover,” because it is transferred at cost or fair market value, thereby avoiding the immediate recognition of accrued gains.

-In order to qualify for the election, as consideration for the transfer of the property you must receive at least one share in the corporation.
-You may also receive non-share consideration – often called “boot” – but the boot may affect your elected amount in the manner discussed below.
+In order to qualify for the election as consideration for the transfer of the property, you must retain at least one share in the corporation.
+You may also retain non-share consideration—often called “boot” — although the boot may affect your elected amount in the manner discussed below.

 What assets can you rollover?